-The International Relations Certificate is sponsored by the Political Science Department and the Five College Consortium, which is comprised of the University of Massachusetts, Hampshire College, Amherst College, Mount Holyoke College, and Smith College.
+The International Relations Certificate is sponsored by the Five College Consortium, which is comprised of the University of Massachusetts, Hampshire College, Amherst College, Mount Holyoke College, and Smith College.

 - Approved courses for Spring 2020